nastosinka/projects/README.md

 # projects

-# Author: nastosinka
+## Author: nastosinka

-There are projects collected from school and university (in future).
+School projects (and in the future university projects) are collected here.